Packing six T-joins in plane graphs: Notation

 The rest of the paper is devoted to proving Theorem~\ref{thm-edge-coloring}.
-With respect to this proof, a plane graph $G$ is said to be a {\em minimal counterexample} if $G$ satisfies the assumptions of Theorem~\ref{thm-edge-coloring}, i.e., \begin{itemize} \item $G$ is $6$-regular, \item every odd cut of $G$ has size at least six, and \item $G$ has no $6$-edge-coloring, and \end{itemize} it also holds that \begin{itemize} \item subject to the previous conditions, $G$ has the smallest order, \item subject to the previous conditions, $G$ has as many quadragons as possible, \item subject to the previous conditions, $G$ has as many trigons as possible, and \item subject to the previous conditions, $G$ has as many bigons as possible. \end{itemize} By Lemma 2.2 from~\cite{bib-guenin}, in order to prove Theorem~\ref{thm-edge-coloring}, it is enough to exclude the existence of a minimal counterexample.
+With respect to this proof, a plane graph $G$ is said to be a {\em minimal counterexample} if $G$ satisfies the assumptions of Theorem~\ref{thm-edge-coloring}, i.e., \begin{itemize} \item $G$ is $6$-regular, and \item every odd cut of $G$ has size at least six (note that these two properties imply that $G$ is $2$-connected), and \end{itemize} $G$ has no $6$-edge-coloring, and it also holds that \begin{itemize} \item subject to the previous conditions, $G$ has the smallest number of vertices, \item subject to the previous conditions, $G$ has as many quadragons as possible, \item subject to the previous conditions, $G$ has as many trigons as possible, and \item subject to the previous conditions, $G$ has as many bigons as possible. \end{itemize} We exclude the existence of a minimal counterexample which proves Theorem~\ref{thm-edge-coloring}.

 In our arguments, we will often need to transform an edge-coloring to another one.
 To simplify our arguments, we will use the letters $\ca$, $\cb$, $\cc$, $\cd$, $\ce$ and $\cf$ to denote the colors used on edges.
 If $G$ is a graph with maximum degree $d$ that is $d$-edge-colored, then an {\em $\ca\cb$-chain}, where $\ca$ and $\cb$ are two colors used on the edges of $G$, is a cycle or a maximal path formed by edges with the colors $\ca$ and $\cb$ only. {\em Swapping} the colors the of edges on an $\ca\cb$-chain means recoloring $\ca$-colored edges of the chain with $\cb$ and $\cb$-colored edges with $\ca$.